paradime-io/nfl_data_modeling_challenge/README.md

 ### Step 2: Explore and Enhance the Data

-- Start by examining the pre-loaded fantasy football datasets in Snowflake.
+- Start by examining the two pre-loaded fantasy football datasets in Snowflake.
+You are welcome to use these data sets in your project, but it's not required.
-- Consider integrating external data sources to enrich your analysis (e.g., player injury reports, historic game results, weather conditions).
+- Consider which external data sources you will use to enhance your analysis (e.g., player injury reports, historic game results, weather conditions, upcoming draft prospects, etc.).
-- Use Paradime’s dbt™ models to stage, transform, and enhance data quality and structure.

 ### Step 3: Generate Insights